bicCluster/learning-cluster/README.md

 	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
 Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
 For Ubuntu, use apt-get instead of yum.
 	- You may generate the public key or private key from the user account which is not root, check it carefully or you may not be able to automatically install the hadoop system.
 The public key and private key is under the file /root/.ssh. .ssh file is invisible file there.
 	- When input the private key in the Ambari installation, don't forget to include the first line and last line.
+	- Remember to set id_rsa.pub as authroized_keys in the `losamalos` if you want other slave machines to login using `ssh losamalos`.

 * If you come accross failure in registering four machines, check:
 	- If you set the ssh correctly, and can login in other machine from root@losalamos without password.